 What if there is an invisible button placed within your thumb and index fingers– you can press it by tapping your fingers together.
-Imagine a Virtual Dial that you turn by rubbing thumb against index finger.
+Imagine a Virtual Dial that you turn by rubbing your thumb against your index finger.
 Imagine grabbing and pulling a Virtual Slider in thin air.
 Isn’t it sounds amazing?
-Google is developing such kind of interactions.
+Google is developing such kinds of interactions.
 Google ATAP is working on new sensing technology called project Soli.

 Project Soli is a new sensor technology that uses small radar to detect touchless gesture interactions.
-It can track sub-millimeter motion at high-speed with great accuracy.
+It can track sub-millimeter motion at high speed with great accuracy.

 Developers said, “We’re creating a ubiquitous gesture interaction language that will allow people to control devices with a simple, universal set of gestures.
 In this technology, the human hand becomes a universal input device for interacting with technology.”